+In fact, one way to prepare a distributed four-qubit singlet state is to prepare it locally, and then make use of Bell pairs pre-shared via quantum links \cite{Magnard,Storz,Krutyanskiy,Stephenson} to perform quantum teleportation to distribute the four-qubit state.
+For such a scheme, which, to our knowledge, has not yet been realised, an analysis of local state-preparation fidelity provides an upper bound of the fidelity of the distributed state.
+This motivates us to do experiments on state-of-the-art \emph{quantum computing} hardware, composed of locally connected qubits, and test the precision of state preparation of the four-qubit singlet state.

-In the rest of this section we identify two quantum circuits that prepare the four-qubit singlet state.
-To characterize the quality of our experimental state preparation, we use two quantities.
+In the rest of this section, we identify two quantum circuits that prepare the four-qubit singlet state and report the results of the state preparation experiments using those circuits.
+To characterize the quality of our experimental state preparation, we use three quantities.
 The first one is the \emph{classical fidelity} $F_c$, that is the fidelity between (i) the probability distribution $P_\text{exp}$ of bitstrings obtained experimentally by doing computational-basis measurements, and (ii) the ideal probability distribution $P_\text{id}$ of measured bitstrings, following from Eq.~\eqref{eq:cabello} and shown in Fig.~\ref{fig:Cabstate_distribution}c: